Gaotrees/caffe-doc/GeForce-GTX-1080,---CUDA-8.0,---Ubuntu-16.04,---Caffe.md

 `dkms status`

+do this based on your dkms status:

-`sudo dkms remove bbswitch/0.8 -k 4.4.0-31-generic #do this based on your dkms status`
+`sudo dkms remove bbswitch/0.8 -k 4.4.0-31-generic`

 download the compatible driver (GTX 1080 in my case) from nvidia website and install it